-SOAPProcessor: The SOAPProcessor action allows you to expose JBossWS 2.x and higher Webservice Endpoints through endpoints (listeners) running on the ESB ("SOAP onto the bus").
-This allows you to use JBossESB to expose Webservice Endpoints (wrapper Webservices) for services that don't expose a Webservice Interface.
-JBossWS Webservice Endpoints exposed via this JBossESB action are "ESB Message Aware" and can be used to invoke Webservice Endpoints over any transport channel supported by the ESB.
+- SOAPProcessor: The SOAPProcessor action allows you to expose JBossWS 2.x and higher Webservice Endpoints through endpoints (listeners) running on the ESB ("SOAP onto the bus").
+This allows you to use JBossESB to expose Webservice Endpoints (wrapper Webservices) for services that don't expose a Webservice Interface. - 2.
+SOAPClient: The SOAPClient action allows you to make invocations on Webservice endpoints ("SOAP off the bus").